power-eye/power-eye-document/protocol/power-eye-mqtt-protocol.md

 }
 ```

-- The `requestId` in a response MUST exactly match the `requestId` of the originating request, enabling clients to reliably correlate responses with their requests.
+- The `requestId` in topics, payload of request and response MUST exactly the same, enabling clients to reliably correlate responses with their requests.

 ### 2.4 Data Synchronization